Information du profil

 Description

-Hi, I would love some help with dog walking and with a bit of around the house/cleaning.
-I've space for one or perhaps two Workawayers.
+Hi, I would love some help with dog walking and with a bit of cleaning and gardening.
+I've space for one or two Workawayers.
 Please get in touch.
 Thank you for reading. :)

 Types d'aide et opportunités d'apprendre